-“I’ve been thinking for three days, Sophus, and I’m pretty sure the answer is: we’re fucked.
+“I’ve been thinking all day, Sophus, and I’m pretty sure the answer is, we’re fucked.
 The curse is making me go there, and you’re not smart enough to turn back.”

 He thought for a while.
-She prayed to Apollo, Demeter, and (hell with it) Hades that the boy picked up on the obvious.
-There was only one reason she had to go there, and he might be able to change that.
+She prayed to Apollo, Demeter, and why not Hades that the boy picked up on the obvious.
+There was only one reason she had to go there, and he could change that.

 “He’s not all the way awake, maybe?
 Maybe it’s only his eye?”

-And the curse was screaming at her to go straight at the Stone Man: no plan, no strategy.
+And the curse was screaming at her to go straight at the Stone Man: no preparation, no strategy.
 Ah well.
 Living had been fun.
-Maybe being a shade with a mouth full of ash would be more peaceful.
+Maybe being a shade would be more peaceful.

-She broke the edge of the crowd, which despite being gathered was well back from the statue, and saw the Stone Man of Imbros much like it has always been described: dressed in the garb of an ancient general, down on one knee, arm resting on that knee.
-It had been that way for centuries.
-But now, its right eye was awake and scanning the crowd, his mouth was flesh, and one brown hand hung down at his side, skin and bone to just above the wrist.
+She broke the edge of the crowd, which despite being gathered was well back from the statue, and saw the Stone Man of Imbros much like it has always been described.
+He was dressed in the armour of an Ancient general, but kneeling on one knee.
+He was resting his elbow on that same knee, and the other arm hung at his side.
+It had been that way for two centuries, as far as she knew.
+But now, his right eye was awake and scanning the crowd, his mouth was flesh, and the hand at his side was brown skin to just above the wrist.
 The rest was unmoving stone.
-He couldn’t even turn his head.
+He couldn’t turn his head.

-In front of the statue was an old man—a priest, an elder, whatever—in flowing robes and on his knees, head bowed low.
-He spoke loud enough for the crowd to hear: “…allegiance until the rivers run dry and the mountains are brought low, until the sky and the land are one, until—”
+In front of the statue was an old man in flowing robes, head bowed low.
+He spoke loud enough for the crowd to hear: “swear allegiance until the rivers run dry and the mountains are brought low, until the sky and the land are one, until—”

 “Stop that!”
-Mariah heard herself yell, and then hated herself immediately.
-The curse had done it, but there was no going back now.
-She tried to do a hero voice.
-“Don’t swear an oath to a fuckin’ war-mage!
+Mariah heard herself say, and then hated the curse extra hard for a second.
+But there was no going back, so she tried to do a hero voice.
+“Don’t swear an oath to a fuckin’ war-mage.
 They’ll make you keep it!”
-She wasn’t very good at it.

 The Stone Man’s eye fixed on her.
-He spoke in a halting, distant voice.
-His insides were still rock.
-“Who addresses me?”
+He spoke in a halting voice, still rock on the inside.
+“Who addressed me?” he said to her.

-“Mariah, the Witch,” said the curse, through her mouth.
-“Shit,” said Mariah, quietly, to herself.
-Giving a war-mage your name was also pretty stupid.
-She edged around the circle, keeping out of his very limited field of view.
+She edged around the circle, sneaking out of his very limited field of view.

-“Mariah.”
-He spoke slowly.
-No hurry and showing no fear.
-That or he had gotten too used to being a statue.
+“Mariah,” he spoke slowly, in no hurry.
 “I know this name.
 It is not a warrior’s name, a conqueror’s name.
-It is the name of an angry woman”—which he pronounced as if to rhyme with ‘slave’—“without children, without husband, without fortune or family.”
-That was all true, but she didn’t like the way he said it.
+It is the name of an angry woman, without children, without husband, without fortune or family.”
+That was all true, and she did not object to a word of it.
 “Come before me, daughter, so I may teach you your place.”